aarsenault/intro_to_HTML_CSS/README.md

 ## CSS Basics:

-Now that we have a website that we has some information about ourself, we want to start styling it to make it look less bland.
+Now that we have a website that we has some basic information about ourselves, we want to start styling it to make it look less bland.

 Go back to the top of your homepage and add a `<style>` tag in the header